 The upper floor has two additional living rooms with fireplaces, a family room, eight bedrooms and six bathrooms.
 The bedrooms are each individually decorated with stylish color schemes, classy decorative items and have exposed wooden beams on the ceiling.
-There are six doubles which can be converted into twins, one of which forms a suite with a children’s bedroom, then there is another twin room.
+There are five double bedrooms and a twin bedroom, all with air condition.
+Then there is a family suite, which is a connecting double with AC and twin without AC.
+The beds of this twin bedroom are 1.80 long so only adapted to children.
 The all new bathrooms have a mix of showers and tubs.

 Adjacent to the main house is a charming two-story cottage.
-It has its own kitchen and living room with a fireplace, two double rooms and two bathrooms.
+It has its own kitchen and living room with a fireplace, a double bedroom with en-suite and a bedroom with 2 twin beds and en- suite.
 It has a lovely outdoor table under a shaded terrace with pretty views where guests of the cottage can start their day over a sunny breakfast.

 Due to the serene, picturesque location and its convenient layout, Castelrotto is an excellent venue for yoga, painting or cooking retreats, a great local cook can be hired on request.
 In addition to the enjoyment of the property, guests can sample the estate’s organic wines at its historic cantina.
 Further wine tasting can be done in the vicinity, the famed Montalcino wine region.
 The area offers an abundance of other activities, including biking, golf, spas, visiting historic villages and the cultural highlights of Siena, is a mere 40-minute drive away.